mbari-org/pbp-doc/docs/index.md

 pip install mbari-pbp
 ```

+!!! note ""
+    If you are upgrading from a previous version, you can use the following command:
+    ```shell
+    pip install --upgrade mbari-pbp
+    ```

 ## Advanced Installation

 If you want to install the package from source and have already installed with the `pip install mbari-pbp` command,